 Modes are very cool.
 They can seem a little confusing, but are more intuitive than they might first appear.
 Most importantly they give lots of traditional music its unique sound, so they're worth getting to grips with.
 I've broken this section down into three parts to make it a little easier to assimilate.
 Feel free to skip Part 1 and head straight to Part 2 for a quick-fire explanation.

 Let's begin by establishing what we mean when we refer to playing 'in' a particular mode.
-Take a tune such as Cluck Old Hen, and compare it to Red Prairie Dawn (both these examples can be found on my tune videos pages).
+Take a tune such as Cluck Old Hen, and compare it to Cherokee Shuffle.
 They both belong to the Key of A, and yet you can hear that Cluck Old Hen has a slightly different sound, that could simply be described as 'modal'.
 In order to understand a little better what this means, let's recap on scales briefly.

 Take any major scale.
 Each note in the scale is separated by either one fret (half steps), or two frets (whole steps):